ZeitOnline/test_visual_regression/README.md

 ```

 ### Screenshotting click events
 Testing for click events also need the engine script `clickAndHoverHelper.js` (supplied by default configuration).
 You can configure a test with a given list of `clickSelectors`.
-The trick here is to chose the correct `selector` to see the resulting action on the screenshot.
+The trick here is to choose the correct `selector` to see the resulting action on the screenshot.
 For instance a click on a bookmark icon (if the user is not logged in) will result in a dialog in the middle of the viewport thus using `selectors: ['viewport']` is mandatory to _see_ the result.
 E.g.:

 ```js
 {